 - Know how to check in predicted periodical issues using “Check In Serials Issue” wizard.

 - Know how to check in unpredicted periodical issues when item does NOT match generated predictions or has no predictions using “Check IN Issues of a Serial” wizard.

-- Be able to use the Generate Predictions for Expected Issues Helper and know how to edit predictions.
+- In the Expected Issues folder, be able to use the Generate Predictions Helper to create more than a single prediction.
+Know how to edit predictions.

 - Know how to maintain and remove MARC Holdings records when the serials control record has been removed.